Major League Football (MLFB): 2016: Canceled season

-2017 takeover
+2017: Takeover

 In early 2017, the league registered websites for some of their teams that listed eight teams in the league: Alabama Airbourne, Arkansas Attack, Florida Fusion, Ohio Union, Oklahoma Nation, Oregon Crash, Texas Independence, and Virginia Armada.

 In mid-2017, the league operations were taken over by Jerry C. Craig and a new group of directors based out of Huntington Beach, California, and planned to keep the eight franchises format, while the cities considered were: Birmingham and Montgomery, Alabama; Little Rock, Arkansas; Denton and Round Rock, Texas; Canton, Ohio; Memphis, Tennessee; Salt Lake City, Utah; Portland, Oregon; Shreveport, Louisiana; Albuquerque, New Mexico; and a city in Florida.

 However, by October 2017, Craig apparently had failed to follow through with a purchase agreement and the general counsel resigned.
 On October 14, Craig also vacated his position as CEO and Director leaving the publicly traded company without management.
 Craig then went on to announce he was starting another league, with proposed start in spring 2018, called the Professional Football League.
 His new league also stated they would start with eight cities and listed several of the general managers and coaches associated with MLFB as part of the new league.
 Craig also clarified the PFL is a privately held entity and has no official association with the publicly traded MLFB.